akaramanapp/weather-mcp-server/README.md

 ## Notes

-- This application only works for US locations as it uses the National Weather Service API
+- This server only works for US locations as it uses the National Weather Service API
 - API requests are rate-limited and require a User-Agent header
 - All coordinates should be in decimal degrees format
+- This is not a standalone CLI application, but rather a server that provides tools for AI agents through the Model Context Protocol